 Many of her paintings feature magic and mystery— themes from fantastical religious visions and dreamlike scenarios that seem strangely familiar… combining dreamland creatures and mythic saints, reflecting imaginings and passionate visions of the lives and raptures of saints that never were.
 The imagery takes its cues from Byzantine iconographic and secular paintings, Victorian storybooks and scrapbooks, and old european fairy tales, utilizing a special flavor for using the texture of unusual materials and media with amusing tongue in cheek themes to emulate old fine art techniques in the grand tradition of faux.

 She also enjoys the puzzlework of doing collage, with both old and new ephemera, as well as the particular challenge of creating photomontage, which has been an art form and source of amusement for photographers for over 150 years.
 She hides little things in all of her work, esoteric details or cerebral jokes, for the looker to find if they can.
 It's a secret.

-Marabelle currently lives in Philadelphia with her husband David, who is an architect, their daughter Lucy, who is highly imaginative herself, and their three cats, who are terrible conversationalists.
+Marabelle currently lives in Philadelphia with her husband David, who is an architect, their daughter Lucy, who is highly imaginative herself, and their dog Jasper and cat Mimi, who are terrible conversationalists.